by-jp/www.byjp.me/content/notes/twitter/22090974046/index.md

 - imported
 - from-twitter
 ---
 Been waiting in the rain for an hour waiting for a bus, 50m from my house.
 Never comes on time.
-WTF Cirencester?\!
+WTF Cirencester?!